Dark-Knight499/java-batch-scripts/README.md

 # java-batch-scripts
 java-batch-scripts

-javacreate : to create new java file with basic java syntax javabuild  : to build java file and set path. path.txt   : To add path of the java directory
+javacreate : to create new java file with basic java syntax.

+javabuild  : to build java file and set path.

+path.txt   : To add path of the java directory.